 6. Never Use Tarot to Harm Others

-Tarot's essence is guidance, inspiration, and empowerment—not control or harm.
+Tarot exists to help people see clearly—not control or harm.
 These behaviors violate tarot's true purpose:

 - Cursing or projecting negative energy